 There is a change on how the slice selector route the traffic between Segovia or Peñuelas Media delivery base on the URL that the end user uses to play de video stream.
 In previous version there was a mix between iptables rules + static routes + static ports.
-The current implementation is based on two NGINX (one for bestEffort and other for Gold), configured as reverse proxy with several virtual host to route traffic to different media servers based on the URL.
+The current implementation is based on two NGINX (one for bestEffort and other for Gold), configured as reverse proxy with several virtual host to route traffic to different media servers based on the URL as shown in Figure 95.